 - Write a 2000+ word article.

-- Create a 15 – 37-page slide presentation and upload to Slideshare.
+- Create a 15 – 37-page slide presentation and upload it to Slideshare.

 - Create a short 5-minute video to explain what email personalization is about.